Germany, EU launch work on ‘new Marshall Plan’ for Ukraine

 “We do not yet know when this war will end, but end it will,” the German leader said.
 “From our own historical experience, we also know that reconstruction is always possible and that it is never too soon to tackle this task.”

+“There is a huge pot of gold to be taken and dedicated for Ukraine’s reconstruction, which is Russian assets — assets of the Russian Federation and Russian oligarchs,” Morawiecki said.
+“Freezing means really not too much. … They have to be confiscated.”

+Von der Leyen said that is the aim, but sounded a note of caution.
+“The will is there, but legally it is not trivial; there’s a lot of work still in it,” she said.
+“We insist on the rule of law. … This process has to be legally sound.”

-Scholz and von der Leyen invited the leaders of Poland and Switzerland, the International Monetary Fund, the Organization for Economic Cooperation and Development, the European Investment Bank, the European Bank for Reconstruction and Development, the U.N.
-Development Program and others to Tuesday’s meeting.
-Germany currently chairs the Group of Seven industrial powers.
+Scholz and von der Leyen invited the leaders of the International Monetary Fund, the Organization for Economic Cooperation and Development, the European Investment Bank, the European Bank for Reconstruction and Development, the U.N.
+Development Program and others on Tuesday.

+Ukrainian Prime Minister Denys Shmyhal said he hopes a “financial coordination platform” for efforts to help his country will be set up by the end of this year.

 “We have no time to waste.
 The scale of destruction is staggering,” von der Leyen said.
 “We need all hands on deck — the G-7, the European Union, Europe; strong partners like the United States, Canada, Japan, the U.K., South Korea, Australia, New Zealand and many, many more.”